Call for 'rights for grandparents' law

 MPs are calling for the government to enshrine in law the right for grandparents to see their grandchildren after a divorce.

-They want an amendment to the Children's Act, which would include a child's right to have a close relationship with members of their extended family.
+They want an amendment to the Children Act, which would include a child's right to have a close relationship with members of their extended family.

 The change would also cover aunts and uncles seeing nieces and nephews.